edmuri/Systrum/frontend/frontend.md

 Plans:

-Make it interactive with one big text input that will take the sting and eventually parse it
+Make it interactive with one big text input that will take the sting and eventually parse it through a backend call